Talking Tough Topics In the News

 Interested in booking a session with Rebekah?

 Rebekah is a Licensed Professional Counselor (LPC).
 Rebekah received her Master’s Degree in Clinical Mental Health Counseling from The University of Louisiana at Lafayette (CACREP Accredited Program) and a Bachelor’s Degree in Psychology from Louisiana State University.
-Rebekah is currently working towards her Registered Play Therapist™ (RPT™) credential.
+Rebekah has received her Registered Play Therapist™ (RPT™) credential.
 She has experience working with children, teens, and young adults in an inpatient hospital setting as well as in a community clinic.
 Her work includes providing individual, family, and group therapy services to clients with diverse needs.